AlmiaW/Signalsense-project-/projectroadmap.md

 - Test program and fix errors

 ## Notes
-This project will use Python concepts learned in class, such as loops, functions, conditionals, and file handling to store and analyze communication data.
+This project will use Python concepts learned in class, such as functions, conditionals, and file handling to store and analyze communication data.
+The goal is to turn communication patterns into something clear and measurable so users can better understand real behavior instead of relying only on assumptions or emotions.